Mount Holyoke College logo

 Key Highlights

-• Founded in 1837 by Mary Lyon, a trailblazer in higher education for women.
+• Founded by Mary Lyon, a pioneering figure in women's higher education.

-• A leader in inclusivity, being the first Seven Sisters college (excluding Vassar) to adopt an admissions policy for transgender students in 2014.
+• First among the Seven Sisters (excluding Vassar) to adopt an admissions policy inclusive of transgender and nonbinary students.

 Timeline